s0lairworks/ButtF/docs/Q&A.md

 ## A: Maybe.
 Backup first.
 Cry second.
 Deploy third.

 ## Q: Can I contribute?
-## A: Only if you can survive the memes, respect the acronyms, and don’t judge the name.
+## A: Thanks for wanting to help improve BUTTF! 🖤
+1. Fork the repo
+2. Make your changes
+3. Submit a pull request

 ## Q: Is this production-ready?
 ## A: Depends on your definition of production… if production = fun and slightly dangerous, yes ✅